emitio/emitio-forwarder-kubernetes/README.md

-# emitio-kubernetes-agent
+# emitio-forwarder-kubernetes
-automatically forwards kubernetes pod logs to the emitio agent
+automatically forwards kubernetes pod logs to an emitio agent